ApeWorX/py-solc-x/README.md

 ## Installing the `solc` Executable

 The first time py-solc-x is imported it will automatically check for an installed version of solc on your system.
-If none is found, you must manually install via `solcx.install_solc`
+If none is found, you must manually install via `solcx.install_solc`:

 ```python
 >>> from solcx import install_solc